Independent Resettlement & Recruitment Guide for Armed Forces & Veterans

 Road Transport Driving: Licences and Qualifications

-Leaving the British Armed Forces can be a significant life transition, but the road transport industry offers a wide range of opportunities for those with the right skills and qualifications.
-With increasing demand for drivers in logistics, freight, public transport, and more, transitioning into this sector could provide you with a stable and rewarding career.
+Leaving the British Armed Forces is a major life transition, but the UK’s road transport industry continues to provide a wide range of opportunities for Service Leavers.
+With demand for skilled drivers across logistics, freight, passenger transport, and specialist sectors, this field offers long-term stability, competitive pay, and clear career progression.

 What opportunities are there for me in the road transport industry?